 Are you searching for an online mind map maker?
 Are you overwhelmed by the range of choices and the different lists of what is the “best”?

-As someone who has made over 10,000 maps in 25 years of using mind map maker software, I have some good news for you.
+As someone who has made over 10,000 maps in 25 years of using mind map software, I have some good news for you.
 Only a handful of features truly matter.
-Every mind map tool does something special, but just a few basics matter the most.
+Every diagramming software does something special, but just a few basics matter the most.
 They are the foundation for helping you to be better organized, generate ideas, and be better prepared.
 What is surprising is that even today, some of the mind map makers don’t address all of these basics.

-Mind mapping software draws your attention to special features such as mind map templates, using it to plan projects, or using it to brainstorm online with team members.
+The software draws your attention to special features such as mind map templates, which you can use to plan projects or brainstorm online with team members.
 These are all useful, but good quality basic features create the most value.
-You might have seen galleries of maps online or extensive libraries of mind map templates, showing you what other people have done.
+You might have seen galleries of mind map examples or extensive libraries of templates showing you what other people have done.
 These are nice, but not where the real value comes from.
 It comes from the interaction between you and the map when you create your own mind maps.
+Read more about how to make a mind map here.

 From hundreds of features to five

-There is still mind mapping software around that treats a mind map as a static picture, rather than a workspace where you can develop, test, improve and work on ideas visually.
-Of course, you can draw a mind map with any kind of graphics package, but unless it understands what you are trying to do, it will not grow and change with your growing and changing knowledge.
+There is still mind mapping software around that treats a mind map as a static picture rather than a workspace where you can develop, test, improve, and work on ideas visually.
+Of course, you can draw a mind map diagram with any kind of graphics package, but unless it understands what you are trying to do, it will not grow and change with your growing and changing knowledge.

 Making mind maps is about testing and fixing hundreds of small assumptions, incomplete ideas, and fragments of information.
 You need to be able to fail and fix in real time, at the speed of thought.
 To meet you halfway, the software needs to be a mind map tool rather than just a graphics package.